Skip to main content

 What Is Earned Value Management?

-That is to say, earned value management allows you to report on both schedule and cost of the project using a dollar value as a base unit.
-It’s giving us an apples-to-apples approach to project reporting.
+EVM allows you to report on both schedule and cost using a dollar value as a base unit.
+It provides an apples-to-apples guide to project status reporting.

 Let’s say you’re on Project ABC.
-The budget is $100,000 and it should take 6 months.
+The budget is $100,000 and it should take six months.
 We’ve just finished month two.

-Simple logic would say that we should have spent 33% of the budget and should be 33% complete by this point, and that’s exactly what a lot of project management software will tell you by default, but that is NOT the full picture.
+Simple logic would say that we should have spent 33% of the budget and should be 33% complete by this point.
+But that's not necessarily the full picture.

 project budget pie chart and project timeline bar chart showing 33% project progress

-For example, I’m sure you can imagine a situation where a project team could use 33% of the budget by this point without necessarily being 33% complete.
-Maybe they were working with new technology and spent 33% of the budget and time on R&D, putting them behind on their planned progress.
+• A project team could use 33% of a budget without the project being 33% complete.
+For instance, maybe they were working with new technology and spent 33% of the budget and time on R&D, putting them behind on their planned progress.

-You may also be able to imagine a situation where a project should not have spent 33% of its budget during the first third of the project schedule.
-A simple and obvious example would be if the first 33% of the project plan was research and requirements elicitation run by a team of 3 whereas the last 66% of the project plan was a team of 18 folks designing and building the solution.
+• Maybe a project shouldn't have spent 33% of its budget during the first third of the project schedule.
+If the first 33% of the project plan was research and requirements elicitation run by a team of three, but the last 66% requires a team of 18 designers and developers, then the project budget is in trouble.

-So instead, what we need to do is get a better understanding of the value we have created in the context of the time and budget we’ve invested so that we know with greater certainty whether our project is “on track” or not.
+So instead, what we need to do is get a better understanding of the value we have created in the context of the time and budget we’ve invested.

 What Do I Need To Calculate Earned Value?